andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Domain changes more slowly than the system that we are building.
 Beware the legacy systems - they don't exactly reflect the domain knowledge.

+@gaythu-rajan to pull into her sectino where appropriate

 ---

 ### You _can_ copy data ***** (AHL/GT)

 Matthias Verraes : “Don’t Repeat Yourself” was never about code.
 It’s about knowledge.
 It’s about cohesion.
 If two pieces of code represent the exact same knowledge, they will always change together.
 Having to change them both is risky: you might forget one of them.
 On the other hand, if two identical pieces of code represent different knowledge, they will change independently.
 De-duplicating them introduces risk, because changing the knowledge for one object, might accidentally change it for the other object.

+@andrew to pull this into his sectino on copuying data

 ---